Sunny with a High Near 80 | SweetwaterNOW

 Saturday Night

-A 20 percent chance of showers before midnight.
-Mostly cloudy, then gradually becoming clear, with a low around 40.
-West wind 6 to 14 mph, with gusts as high as 26 mph.
+Partly cloudy, with a low around 40.
+Breezy, with a west wind 10 to 20 mph, with gusts as high as 32 mph.

 Sunday

-Sunny, with a high near 70.
-Breezy, with a west wind 7 to 16 mph, with gusts as high as 26 mph.
+Mostly sunny, with a high near 67.
+Breezy, with a west wind 10 to 18 mph, with gusts as high as 28 mph.

 Sunday Night